 TELPAS Student Rating Rosters and TELPAS Writing Collection documents become secure test materials once student information has been added.
-Keep TELPAS Student Rating Rosters and TELPAS Writing Collection documents that contain confidential student information in secure storage (for example, in a locked filing cabinet or closet or on a secure server) when not in use.
+TELPAS Student Rating Rosters and TELPAS Writing Collection documents that contain confidential student information must be kept in secure storage (for example, in a locked filing cabinet or closet or on a secure server) when not in use.